-Miller Hydro owns and operates the Worumbo dam in Lisbon, Maine, and Topsham Hydro owns and operates the Pejepscot dam in Topsham, Maine.
+Miller Hydro owns and operates the Worumbo dam in Lisbon.
+Topsham Hydro owns and operates the Pejepscot dam in Topsham.

-The recommended decision, by United States Magistrate Judge John H. Rich III, rejects the companies' argument that the groups' real beef is with the failure of the federal government to enforce the ESA.
-Judge Rich stated that the ESA gives private citizens the right to sue the companies directly, because it is their dams that are causing the actual harm to the salmon and because the government has not itself taken enforcement action against the dam owners.
-Judge Rich also rejected the companies' argument that the groups must sit on the sidelines awaiting a determination by the National Marine Fisheries Service (NMFS) as to whether the dams are harming (or "taking," in ESA parlance) salmon.
-Judge Rich noted that the government's review of the dams' operations "is still apparently in the very early, informal consultation stage, making a rapid resolution [by NMFS] unlikely."
+The recommended decision, by U.S. Magistrate Judge John H. Rich III, rejects the companies' argument that the groups' real beef is with the failure of the federal government to enforce the Endangered Species Act (ESA).
+Rich stated that the act gives private citizens the right to sue the companies directly, because it is their dams that are causing the actual harm to the salmon and because the government has not itself taken enforcement action against the dam owners.
+Rich also rejected the companies' argument that the groups must sit on the sidelines awaiting a determination by the National Marine Fisheries Service (NMFS) as to whether the dams are harming (or "taking," in ESA parlance) salmon.
+The judge noted that the government's review of the dams' operations "is still apparently in the very early, informal consultation stage, making a rapid resolution [by NMFS] unlikely."

-The companies have fourteen days to file any objections to Judge Rich's recommended decision, which must be adopted by U.S. District Judge George Z. Singal before it becomes final.
+The companies have 14 days to file any objections to Rich's recommended decision, which must be adopted by U.S. District Judge George Z. Singal before it becomes final.

-"Congress gave private citizens access to the courthouse to enforce the Endangered Species Act, and we applaud Judge Rich for preventing Miller Hydro and Topsham Hydro from trying to take this away," said Ed Friedman, Chair of Friends of Merrymeeting Bay.
-"The longterm viability of Maine's economy is directly proportional to environmental conditions.
-The Judge's recommendation to move forward on our suit is a positive step for both Maine's economic and environmental health", he added.
+"Congress gave private citizens access to the courthouse to enforce the Endangered Species Act, and we applaud Judge Rich for preventing Miller Hydro and Topsham Hydro from trying to take this away," said Ed Friedman, chair of Friends of Merrymeeting Bay.
+"The long-term viability of Maine's economy is directly proportional to environmental conditions.
+The judge's recommendation to move forward on our suit is a positive step for both Maine's economic and environmental health," he added.